ShelvinZhang/AlphaCryo4D/README.md

 10. tsne_rd.py (to get a basic conformational distribution plotted as tsne.png)
 11. enumerate.sh
 12. landscape.py (Before running, change --range according to tsne.png.)
-13. Create a text file A with maps' index filled in each line, which are selected inside a specified area of the landscape.
+13. Create a text file A.txt with maps' index filled in each line, which are selected inside a specified area of the landscape.
-14. vote.sh A th (th is the voting threshold, which is (g+1)/2 as recommended.
+14. vote.sh A.txt th (th is the voting threshold, which is (g+1)/2 as recommended.
 Finally you can get the post_vote.star for further analysis.)

 ==================================================